 - Make perfect-fit clients who see your value and recognize your worth say yes

-- Make potential great clients think about it and stretch a little
+- Make potential great clients think about it, stretch a little, and spend more

 - Make clients who aren’t a great fit say no